"If you can make somebody laugh for an hour, that's good. And it's good for your health!"

 In 2012, Rich wed Catherine Brown.
 In 2016, after recently splitting with Catherine, Rich said, "I've been married too many times.
 He also called Marie Marotta "the big love of my life."

 |Rich and Catherine Brown|

 * Rich Little has a second daughter, Lindsay (born in 1988), whose mother is Lalette Cottrell.
-In 1990, Rich sought custody of 1-year-old Lindsay.
+In 1990, Rich sought custody of one-year-old Lindsay.
 At the time, the child's mother lived in Delaware, while Rich lived in California Lalette fought Rich on the issue of child support.
-Rich's lawyer, Geraold Z. Berkowitz, stated that the impressionist had succeeded in having the case heard in Delaware.
-Berkowitz said that his client was willing to pay support, but an amount "consistent with the needs of the child," not the $5,000 to $10,000 a month he would have to pay if the case were heard in California.
+Rich's lawyer, Gerald Z. Berkowitz, stated that the impressionist had succeeded in having the case heard in Delaware

 * Rich is an alumnus of Ottawa's Lisgar Collegiate.
 In 2018, he helped launch the high school's 175th anniversary reunion.

 * Rich has written a memoir titled Little By Little: People I've Known and Been.